All about Bengali festivals Recipes About our Bengal

 JANMASHTAMI

 Hindu mythology terms the birth of Lord Krishna as Janmashtami.
 If legends are to be believed, the demon Kangsha, the king of Mathura.
-Heard a heavenly voice, which said that the eighth son of his sister Devaki would be responsible for his death.
-The angry demon immediately imprisoned his sister and his brother-in-law Vasudev.
-Seven sons born of the couple were treacherously murdered by the King.
+Heard a heavenly voice, which said that the eighth son of his sister Devaki would be

-But the night, the eighth son was born, heaven intervened.
 A storm started and soon all the guards mysteriously fell asleep.
 The shackles of the prisoners fell on the floor and a heavenly voice was heard.
 It directed Vasudev to take the newborn baby to Brindaban, to the home of Nanda and replace the baby with Nanda's child.
 The gates were thrown open by supernatural power.
 Vasudev took the baby on his head and walked through deserted ally in midst of the dark stormy night towards his destination.
 But nor did he feel the bristles of rain or the gusts of wind as Vasuki the Vahana of Lord Vishnu protected them all the way.
 The rivers stopped flowing to make way for them and the paths were cleared to let them pass.
 Vasudev reached Brindaban to find it in a state of coma.

 He replaced Nanda's child with his and immediately made his way back to Mathura.
 After a similar journey when he entered his cell in the royal prison, every thing became normal.
 The chains bounded them and the guards woke up.
 Seeing the newborn baby, they informed the king.
-Kangsha came down to the dungeon and when he tried to kill the baby, it vanished and a voice was heard that the person named Gokul would kill him.
+Kangsha came down to the dungeon and when he tried to kill the baby, it vanished and a voice was heard that the person in Gokul would kill him.
 Eventually, Krishna grew up in Brindaban and then came back to Mathura and destroyed Kangsha and freed his mother and father.
+The incident of his birth and his transportation to Brindaban is celebrated all over Bengal, the scenes being depicted with clay models.

-HOME || FESTIVALS || RECIPE || CALENDAR || CALCUTTA || ART & CRAFT || CHAT || E-PUJA || MONTH'S SPECIAL
+HOME || FESTIVALS || DURGA PUJA || RECIPE || CALENDAR || CALCUTTA || ART & CRAFT || CHAT || E-PUJA || MONTH'S SPECIAL

-GREAT INDIANS || BENGALI SECTION || BENGALI MARRIAGE || WALLPAPER || BENGAL || WEATHER || E-CARD
+GREAT INDIANS || BENGALI SECTION || BENGALI MARRIAGE || BABY'S NAME || WALLPAPER || BENGAL || WEATHER || TRAVEL

-MOVIE || WEBSITE LINKS || ASSOCIATIONS || SHOPPING || ASTROLOGY || MUSIC || BEAUTY CARE || NEWS
+MOBILE WALLPAPER || E-CARD || MOVIE || WEBSITE LINKS || ASSOCIATIONS || SHOPPING || ASTROLOGY || MUSIC || BEAUTY CARE

-GUEST CORNER || FEEDBACK ||LINK TO US || FOR ADVERTISING || SERVICES || CONTACT || EDUCATION || JOIN US
+TIGER || NEWS || GUEST CORNER || FEEDBACK || LINK TO US || FOR ADVERTISING || SERVICES || CONTACT || BENGALI CALENDAR

 Graphics, Sound or content copied or produced in part or whole in any media will be illegal.